att-circ-contrl/TriadDrive/README.md

 * `aux-dbc-mounts` -- This folder contains cable mounts that replace the mounting clip of a narrow-body (stock) Triad drive, and that hold up to three Diagnostic BioChip probe boards with room for ZIF clips to attach.

+Drives not directly tied to the Triad Drive lineage:

+* `drive-unidrive` -- This is a proof-of-concept single-probe drive based on the same principles as the Triad drive but designed to be easier to manufacture.

 ## Remarks